Dowsley/live-world-engine/README.md

 could be what minecraft failed to be

 # Engine
-Place the engine source code (regardless of platform) inside `src/engine/graphics` at root level.
+Place the engine source code (regardless of platform) inside `src/engine`.

 https://github.com/MumflrFumperdink/olcPGEMac